intel-iot-devkit/how-to-code-samples/access-control/java/README.md

 ```

+### Expected output
+After running the program, you should see output similar to the output below.<br>

 ### Disabling the alarm
 The alarm is disabled using a single-page web interface served directly from the target while the sample program is running.<br>
 ![](./../images/access-control.png)